rajkhamkar1606/reactapp/README.md

 If an attacker runs Javascript, they can retrieve all the data stored in the sessionstorage and send it off to their own domain.
 This issue can be solved by integrating a database to store the data.

+REMINDER FOR FUTURE DEVELOPMENT: find solution to static parsing to make the product scalable.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts